zhangjunjunah/x/docs/react/use-with-umi.en-US.md

 });
 ```

-Since the boilerplate uses configured routing, as the name implies, the routes are configured line by line by people, which is tedious but more flexible, this way you need to add the routes field to the configuration, see [Umi Documentation on Routing](https://umijs.org/docs/guides/routes).
-In addition, Umi also supports protocol-based routing, meaning that the file system is the route, so there is no need to configure routes to take effect.
+Since the scaffold uses configuration-based routing by default, where routes are configured line by line, although cumbersome, it offers greater flexibility.
+This method requires adding routes to the configuration, as detailed in the [Umi Routing Documentation](https://umijs.org/docs/guides/routes).
+Additionally, Umi supports convention-based routing, where the file system represents the routes, so routes can work without configuration.

-Then we edit the `src/layouts/index.tsx` file and add the navigation to the `/products` path in the global layout route.
+Edit the `src/layouts/index.tsx` file to add navigation to the `/products` path in the global layout.

 ```diff
 <li>